Will Saw Palmetto Work For Hair Loss?

 Some people are just more prone to the effects of DHT, and this has a lot to do with their genetics.
 There are also other factors, such as diet, smoking, mental health, as well as certain other hormones which can affect the success of treatments aimed at reducing the level of DHT to stop hair loss.

 One study showed that higher levels of IGF-1 in patients treated with Propecia experienced better results over a 12 month period, whereas those who experienced a drop in IGF-1 did not improve and some got worse!

 One way to increase IGF-1 is to take a protein supplement, like whey protein.
 I talk about this in my post, supplements that support hair growth.

 Benefits of saw palmetto for hair loss

-Saw palmetto is an extract from the fruit of a plant known as Serenoa Repens, and it’s magic for hair loss comes from a plant sterol known as beta-sitosterol.
+Saw palmetto is an extract from the fruit of a plant known as Serenoa Repens, and its magic for hair loss comes from a plant sterol known as beta-sitosterol.
 In both men and women, we have an enzyme called 5-alpha-reductase, which converts a small amount of the available testosterone to a very potent androgen called dihydrotestosterone (DHT).

-It’s been found in studies that this plant sterol is able to inhibit this enzyme which is responsible for testosterone being converted to DHT, and therefor reduce the damage to hair follicles that are sensitive to this androgen.
+It’s been found in studies that this plant sterol is able to inhibit this enzyme which is responsible for testosterone being converted to DHT, and therefore reduce the damage to hair follicles that are sensitive to this androgen.

-In another double blind placebo controlled trial to determine whether or not saw palmetto worked for men suffering from androgenetic alopecia, 60% of the men in the treatment group reported an improvement upon their final visit.
+In another double-blind placebo-controlled trial to determine whether or not saw palmetto worked for men suffering from androgenetic alopecia, 60% of the men in the treatment group reported an improvement upon their final visit.

 Other health benefits of taking saw palmetto